redromnon/HeroicBashLauncher/README.md

 ## Changelog

-- Version 1.0 - 18/11/21
+- Version 1.3 - 5/12/21

+  - *Fixed bug that launched two instances of a game*

-- Version 1.0.1 - 18/11/21
+- Version 1.2 - 25/11/21

-  - *Now detects if no games are installed and displays a relevant message.*
+  - *Games now run in offline mode if no internet connection is detected.*
+  - *The save path is also included in the cloud save-sync parameter.*

 - Version 1.1 - 20/11/21

   - *Launch files of uninstalled games won't be generated due to left over files.*
   - *The game's actual name will be displayed and mentioned in the bash script.*

+- Version 1.0.1 - 18/11/21

+  - *Now detects if no games are installed and displays a relevant message.*

-- Version 1.2 - 25/11/21
+- Version 1.0 - 18/11/21

-  - *Games now run in offline mode if no internet connection is detected.*
-  - *The save path is also included in the cloud save-sync parameter.*

 ## License